 The Bellburn camping facilities are located not far from the Bellburn airstrip and helicopter booking office/landing pad.

 The upmarket travel company APT operates luxury wilderness camps throughout the Kimberley under the name Kimberley Wilderness Adventures.
 Their Bungle Bungle Wilderness Camp is located at Bellburn Creek.

 The other operator is East Kimberley Tours, one of the longest standing and most established operators in the region.
-(And one that repeatedly got the thumbs up from Kimberley guide readers.)
+(And one that repeatedly got the thumbs up from Destination Kimberley readers.)

 Both offer safari style tented camps, hot showers, crisp linnen, delicious meals (and stiff prices).

 You don't necessarily have to join one of their tours, but you do have to book ahead to stay at one of the Bellburn camps.
 If you did book to stay at Bellburn, you still need to call into the Purnululu National park visitor centre upon arrival, to register and pay your park entrance fee.

 If you don't need to spend a night inside the Bungles, you can also stay at the new caravan park at the Bungles access track turn-off.
 The safari style tents there are at least as luxurious as those at Bellburn.